dmaksimov/docs/getting-started/about-directus.md

-# Introduction

-### 🐰 Welcome to the Directus Docs!
+# 🐰 Welcome to the Directus Docs!

-These Docs will help get you up-and-running quickly, guide you through advanced features, and explain the concepts that make Directus so powerful and unique.
+> These Docs will help get you up-and-running quickly, guide you through advanced features, and explain the concepts that make Directus so unique.

 ## What is Directus?